-The state of Vermont has numerous unspoiled waterways—hidden treasures that allow outdoor enthusiasts to become one with nature.
-Drifting down a beautiful river with picturesque views and diverse wildlife all around may just be the most serene and perfect way to spend a fall day.
-If you are longing for a “nature escape” we suggest planning a canoe or kayak trip down Otter Creek.
+The state of Vermont has numerous unspoiled waterways–hidden treasures that allow outdoor enthusiasts to become one with nature.
+Drifting down a beautiful river with picturesque views and diverse wildlife all around is a serene way to spend a fall day.
+If you are longing for a “nature escape” we suggest planning a canoe or kayak trip down the Otter Creek.

-Otter Creek is actually 112 miles long and Vermont’s longest river.
-It flows south to north and near our inn in Middlebury there are several tributaries that feed into the creek as it makes its way down to Lake Champlain.
-The waters in Otter Creek are calm and easy flowing, making a paddling trip feasible for all ages.
+Otter Creek, despite its name, is actually Vermont’s longest river at 112 miles long.
+There are several tributaries near Swift House Inn that feed into the river as it flows down to Lake Champlain.
+The waters are calm and easy-flowing, making a paddling trip feasible for all ages and skill levels.
 There are a few different trips you can take depending on how long you want to be out on the water.
-All of these are close to our inn, making them great day trip options for guests staying with us this fall.
+All of these are close to Swift House Inn, making them great day trip options for guests staying with us this fall.

-Cornwall to Middlebury – This 11-mile trip is a favorite among locals to the area as you can experience both flat and quick water and beautiful views of both mountains and serene farmland.
-Put in at the bridge at Leicester Junction and take out at the Three Mile Bridge.
+This 11-mile trip is a favorite among locals.
+You can experience both flat and quick water and beautiful views of mountains and farmland.
+Put-in is at the bridge at Leicester Junction and take-out is at the Three Mile Bridge.

-Otter Creek also offers superb fishing so if you are an enthusiast looking for a great place to drop a line this fall, come and check it out!
-Don’t miss a chance to see Vermont in the fall – book a room with us today and experience a truly enjoyable getaway that you won’t forget.
+Otter Creek also offers superb fishing for those who are looking for a great place to drop a line this fall.
+Don’t miss a chance to see Vermont in the fall!
+Book a room with us today and experience a truly enjoyable getaway that you won’t forget.